Beylerbeyi 75. Year Stadium

 Beylerbeyi 75.
-Yıl Stadium (Beylerbeyi 75.
-Yıl Stadyumu), also known as BoBeylerbeyi Stadium, is a football stadium in the Beylerbeyi neighborhood of Üsküdar district in Istanbul, Turkey.
+Year Stadium (Beylerbeyi 75.
+Yıl Stadyumu), formerly known as the Beylerbeyi Stadium, is a football stadium in the Beylerbeyi neighborhood of the Üsküdar district in Istanbul, Turkey.

 The venue was established in 1900.
-It is owned by the Istanbul Province Foundation Direktoriate, and run by the Beylerbeyi S.K.
+It is owned by the Istanbul Directorate General of Foundations, and run by Beylerbeyi S.K..
 It underwent a restoration, and was reopened in March 2021.
 It has a capacity of 5,500 in one covered and two open bleachers.
 The artificial turf field with dimensions 105 × 68 m is floodlight illumination.

-The stadium is the home ground of the Beylerbeyi S.K., and Fenerbahçe S.K. women's.
+The stadium is the home ground of Beylerbeyi S.K., and Fenerbahçe S.K. women's football team.

 International events hosted

 In May 2019, the venue hosted the International women's rugby league match between Turkey and Italy.